NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 This is a technical rule, but it has UX implications.

 The frontend should:
-- surface this rule before transaction submission
+- surface this rule before confirmation
 - phrase it in user-friendly language
-- prevent confusing reverts caused by small purchases
+- prevent confusing failures caused by very small purchases

 ---